-- Initiation Sheet: The initiation sheet should be submitted once the graduate student completes coursework, registered for thesis/dissertation writing courses (ABD/ABT) and formed their thesis/dissertation committee.
+- 1. Initiation Sheet: The initiation sheet should be submitted once the graduate student completes coursework, registered for thesis/dissertation writing courses (ABD/ABT) and formed their thesis/dissertation committee.
 Email form to thegraduateschool@shsu.edu.
 Note: If a member is not employed by SHSU, a Non-SHSU Employee Committee Request Form must be submitted to the Graduate School for the individual to serve on a thesis/dissertation committee.
 Make sure all applicable signatures are on the request form and attach the non-SHSU member's Vita to the email along with the request form.
 Also, SHSU committee members must maintain their Graduate Faculty Membership status to remain on a committee.
-Faculty and students can check committee member status under the Faculty and Staff Resources tab on TGPS webpage. - 2.
-First Draft Review: Thesis/Dissertation 1st drafts should be submitted to the Thesis/Dissertation Specialist at tgsthesis@shsu.edu by the set deadline.
+Faculty and students can check committee member status under the Faculty and Staff Resources tab on The Graduate School webpage. - 2.
+First Draft Review: Thesis/Dissertation 1st drafts should be submitted to the Thesis/Dissertation Specialist at testhesis@shsu.edu by the set deadline.
 Graduate students must submit all required sections (i.e., title page, approval page, table of contents, vita, etc.) plus THREE CHAPTERS of their thesis/dissertation.
 Include your name, SAM ID, and chosen style guide (i.e., MLA, APA, Chicago, etc.) when submitting your draft.
 After the document is reviewed, you will be emailed a draft review checklist that will provide all corrections that need to be made.
 Note: It is the graduate student's responsibility to ensure their thesis/dissertation meets all SHSU regulations and guidelines.
-The ETD Manual and Draft Review Checklist has instructions on formatting thesis/dissertation you must resubmit your 1st draft for the semester you intend on graduating. - Public Defense Announcement: A public defense announcement should be completed two weeks prior to the defense.
+The ETD Manual and Draft Review Checklist has instructions on formatting thesis/dissertation documents following SHSU guidelines.
+If you need to delay your graduation, you must resubmit your 1st draft for the semester you intend on graduating. - 3.
+Public Defense Announcement: A public defense announcement should be completed two weeks prior to the defense.
 Email form to thegraduateschool@shsu.edu.
 If applicable, please attach your college/department (internal) defense announcement for verification purposes.
 An example of the public defense announcement has been provided to assist with proper formatting.
 Public Defense Announcement Example.